mrciolino/wiki-backup/Events/meeting-with-asmodeus.md

 title: Meeting With Asmodeus
 description: The party goes to hell to negotiate the treaty
 published: true
-date: 2025-06-17T19:00:54.346Z
+date: 2025-06-25T20:11:42.819Z
 tags:
 editor: markdown
 dateCreated: 2025-06-13T13:32:16.173Z
 ---

 # Meeting With Asmodeus
-The party is invited to meet eith Asmodeus in the hells to negotiate the treaty with the council of gods.
+The party is invited to meet with [Asmodeus](/characters/asmodeus) in the hells to negotiate the treaty with the [council of gods](/organizations/council-of-gods).

 ## Traveling Nessus
 The party receives a magical invitation from the council of gods to meet with a third party to discuss terms of a potential treaty.
 This third party is Asmodeus, lord of the hells.
-Knowing how ticky devils can be, and wanting to be prepared for anything, the party hires a lawyer.
-Bazzdos contacts the lawyer he met at Assassination Note Mountain to represent Mortis Lux.
+Knowing how tricky devils can be, and wanting to be prepared for anything, the party hires a lawyer.
+[Bazzdos](/characters/bazzdos) contacts the lawyer he met at [Assassination Note Mountain](/locations/library-dimension/assassination-note-mountain) to represent [Mortis Lux](/organizations/mortis-lux).
 After hiring the lawyer, they agree to the meeting.
 The invitation itself acts as their pass to travel unharmed through the hells to meet Asmodeus in his castle.

 The party traverses the circles of hell, dodging fireballs and warships they quickly teleport their way to the innermost circle.
 Due to the nature of the hells, direct teleportation to the inner circle was impossible.